Get to know the members of our coaching team.

 What I love about coaching: It makes me very happy to see a fencer develop their skills and grow a passion for the sport

-Joshua Riker-Fox, Sport Manager
+Joshua Riker-Fox, Sport Manager and Coach

 Sport Background: I came from a sporty family that ran and was really active.
 I grew up around horses too, and at 11 learned about pentathlon, which eventually brought me around the world and to the Olympic Games in 2008.